 A combination of entities under common control is a transaction when the controlling parties before and after a business combination are the same and the control is not transitory.
-IFRS 3, Business Combinations, is not applied to business combinations between entities under common control, therefore, such business combinations are accounted for using the pooling of interest method of accounting.
+IFRS 3, Business Combinations, is not applied to business combinations between entities under common control, therefore, such business combinations are accounted for using the pooling of interest.